90-soft/BusSat/README.md

 ## About this app
 Bring peace to every school journey.
-Echo Bus is not just a tracking app; it's a comprehensive solution for schools to enhance their reputation and safety standards.
+Bussat is not just a tracking app; it's a comprehensive solution for schools to enhance their reputation and safety standards.
 By providing parents with real-time bus tracking and peace-of-mind features.